-- 1. Calibration can be time consuming.
-Please allow for adequate time for this critical step, usually a half to a full day (4-8 hours). - 2.
-Identify a riparian area or wetland having representative hydrologic, soils, and vegetative conditions similar to those the crew will be working in during upcoming hitches.
-If the crew is working among multiple field offices or districts, field calibration might be required more frequently. - 3.
-Calibration can be done at a site that will be sampled.
+- Calibration can be time consuming.
+Please allow for adequate time for this critical step, usually a half to a full day (4-8 hours). - Identify a riparian area or wetland having representative hydrologic, soils, and vegetative conditions similar to those the crew will be working in during upcoming hitches.
+If the crew is working among multiple field offices or districts, field calibration might be required more frequently. - Calibration can be done at a site that will be sampled.
 Crews should set up 1 or 2 calibration transects off to the side of the plot, in the same vegetation community.
-However, if space is limited, crews can also set up a calibration transect in between plot transects but must have at least a 5-m buffer on either side from the plot transects. - 4.
-If it's a new system that the crew is calibrating for (woody vegetation in a site and the crew hasn't encountered a woody site before) calibration should take place prior to sampling the plot.
+However, if space is limited, crews can also set up a calibration transect in between plot transects but must have at least a 5-m buffer on either side from the plot transects. - If it is a new system that the crew is calibrating for (woody vegetation in a site and the crew has not encountered a woody site before) calibration should take place prior to sampling the plot.